mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 let testLabels = either throw id (D.columnAsIntVector "variety" testDf)
 ```

-Since we are predicting one of many classes, out target should be a one-hot vector:
+Since we are predicting one of many classes, our target should be a one-hot vector:

 - 0 (Setosa) → [1.0, 0.0, 0.0]
 - 1 (Versicolor) → [0.0, 1.0, 0.0]